-Feeling dead inside while the world continues to spin can feel isolating, debilitating, and, most of all, hopeless.
+Feeling dead inside while the world continues to spin can be isolating, debilitating, and, most of all, lead to hopelessness.
 There is not necessarily a singular answer to why you feel dead inside.
-These feelings are triggered either by external factors, internal factors, or a mixture of both.
+These feelings are triggered either by external factors like trauma, internal factors like a depressive disorder, or a mixture of both.
 Whatever the trigger may be, these feelings are real and valid to those who experience them.

 Signs of Feeling Dead Inside

-Feeling dead inside may have grown over time.
-It also could feel as if it came out of nowhere.
+Feeling dead inside may have grown over time, or it could feel as if it came out of nowhere.
 One common sign to be aware of is anhedonia, in which you feel no genuine pleasure from general activities.1 A less common sign is depersonalization, in which you feel detached from yourself, almost as if you are an outsider watching yourself move through the motions of life.2

-- You question your purpose frequently and/or struggle with existential depression
+- You question your purpose frequently and struggle with existential depression

 - You struggle to feel happy for others in your life for whom you care about